 Detailed instructions for reconciliation and finding differences can be found here: Reconciliation

-- Applying a credit invoice can cause so-called false hits that do not require action.
+• Applying a credit note can cause so-called false hits that do not require action.
 Unfortunately, these cannot be excluded from listings because the comparison and inspection logic is made in a certain way.
 The system performs basic checks on dates and amounts in the background and cannot distinguish credits and other exceptional situations.

 Did you find it helpful?
 Yes No